 Bridge loans offer short-term financing to bridge the gap between purchasing a new property and selling an existing one, or securing long-term financing.
 They’re helpful when you need to act quickly on a promising investment opportunity.
 Bridge loans from companies like MoFin Lending can provide the necessary capital to secure a property while you finalize your long-term financing strategy.
 Keep in mind that bridge loans typically have higher interest rates and shorter terms than traditional mortgages, so they’re best used as a temporary solution.

-Qualifying for Short-Term Rental Financing
+Qualifying for Short-Term Real Estate Financing

 So, you’re interested in financing a short-term rental property?
 Understanding the qualification process is key.
 Here’s a breakdown of the typical requirements:

-Credit Score
+Credit Score Requirements

 Your credit score plays a significant role in qualifying for any loan, and short-term rental financing is no different.
 Most lenders look for a minimum credit score of 640.
 A higher credit score often unlocks better loan terms and interest rates.
 If your score is a little lower, don’t worry!
 It’s always worth discussing your situation with a lender.